 Late registration may be granted in case a student fails to register on the stipulated date.
-Students failing to register on the specified day of registration will be allowed to register only after permission from Head of the Department and after paying the stipulated late fee.
+Students failing to register on the specified day of registration will be allowed to register only after permission from Dean of Department and after paying the stipulated late fee.

 Any student who has not registered will not be allowed to attend classes.